MLW M-640: Retirement and preservation

 In 1992, while operating on a train run between Montreal and Binghamton, the locomotive had suffered an irremediable mechanical failure when its crankshaft had broken, and no replacement part was available to replace it.

-After spending a few years on the disused site of the Canadian Pacific's Angus Shops, following its retirement, was acquired by the Canadian Railway Museum in 1998 and was placed on static display at the museum that same year in 1998.
+After spending a few years on the disused site of the Canadian Pacific's Angus Shops, following its retirement, it was acquired by the Canadian Railway Museum in 1998 and was placed on static display at the museum that same year.